 The Powercoders team files the applications for the job permits.
 The companies only have to sign the application form that we prepare for them, create the employment contract and pay the low fee (if there is one).

 The work permit is limited to the duration of the internship.
 However, if the same company wants to offer another internship or employment subsequently, the work permit can easily be adapted accordingly.
-A work permit is always only valid for an employment at the company it was applied for.
+A work permit is always only valid for the employment at the company it was applied for.

 That depends on the Canton.
 But in most Cantons the apprenticeship needs to be recognized by the authorities and then the work permit can be issued.